Doula-ing 101

 I know I am divinely guided, guarded, directed and protected.
 Thank you for surrounding me with your love and light always…and in all ways.

 Every fiber of my being is a tapestry that has been energetically woven throughout space and time by all of you, known and unknown.
-I bow in reference to you all!
+I bow in reverence to you all!

 Jo-Ann Theresa Carricarte